Decathlon/sportplaces-docs/source/includes/_client_applications.md

 they are issued, so you will have no way to obtain them again.

 <aside class="notice">
-  Decathlon staff can obtain access to Decathlon Connect API by contacting the development team through our
+  Decathlon staff can obtain access to Decathlon Connect API by contacting the development team through our Google+ Community
-  <a href="https://plus.google.com/u/2/communities/110282251333522025242">Google Community</a>
 </aside>

 ## Obtaining a JWT